Hay-Scented Fern foliage

 Hay-Scented Fern is primarily valued in the garden for its cascading habit of growth.
 Its tiny ferny leaves are green in color.
 As an added bonus, the foliage turns a gorgeous yellow in the fall.

 Hay-Scented Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It has no significant negative characteristics.

 Hay-Scented Fern is recommended for the following landscape applications;

 Planting & Growing

 Hay-Scented Fern will grow to be about 3 feet tall at maturity, with a spread of 24 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.